-What is the Future of Augmented and Virtual Reality?
+What is the Future of Augmented and Virtual Reality Technology?

 Due to extremely high development costs, the complexities of AR/VR devices and other challenges, these technologies haven't found their way into the commercial world until recently.
 Augmented and virtual reality may offer different experiences, but they are currently delivered in very similar ways.
 So, how close are we to mass adoption?

-In Jabil's recent Augmented and Virtual Reality Trends Survey, technology and business stakeholders indicated that consumer use of AR/VR will see adoption first.
+In Jabil's recent Augmented and Virtual Reality Technology Trends Survey, technology and business stakeholders indicated that consumer use of AR/VR will see adoption first.
 Most importantly, almost 70% of respondents believe AR/VR will become mainstream within five years.
 These technologies show great promise indeed.

 More than a decade ago, the first real smartphone hit the market and made screens an essential ingredient of our lives.
 As a result, it has changed how we communicate, work, travel, purchase and more.

 Today, a third of American households have three or more smartphones, according to Pew Research Center, while 23 percent have three or more desktops and 17 percent have three or more tablets.
 We are constantly surrounded by screens.
 It is almost impossible to escape them.

 Yet when the first validation of consumer augmented reality use came from the explosively popular AR app Pokémon Go.
-Before then, nobody had thought about AR applications on a smartphone.
+Before then, nobody had thought about AR experiences or applications on a smartphone.
 This unexpected use of mobile AR successfully validated the consumer mass adoption of augmented reality.

 Since Pokémon Go's initial launch in 2016, new smartphone implementations have been unveiled.
-While companies like Snapchat and Facebook have found entertaining ways to use AR on social media platforms, others like Wayfair have developed apps to assist customers with online purchasing decisions.
+While companies like Snapchat and Facebook have found entertaining ways to deliver AR experiences on social media platforms, others like Wayfair have developed apps to assist customers with online purchasing decisions.
 In this recent example, the Wayfair app gives consumers the ability to visualize furniture in their own home, simply by holding up their smartphone in a room or area.
 This helps alleviate part of the fear consumers experience when shopping online for big items, such as furniture.
 It provides an added convenience.